China Beijing: CET Language Intensive

-Requirements Fulfilled: This program fulfills the 8-credit International Studies general education requirement for students who successfully complete 12 or more semester credits.
-This program fulfills the overseas study requirement for the Asian Studies major and the World Language major (with Chinese as primary language).
+GE prior to Fall 2020 - This program fulfills the 8-credit International Studies general education requirement for students who successfully complete 12 or more semester credits.
+This program fulfills the overseas study requirement for the Asian Studies major and the World Languages major (with Chinese as primary language).
 Select courses can be applied to the Chinese minor.

-Curriculum: All 17 credits earned on the program are CHIN classes.
+The other credits earned on the program are also CHIN classes.
 Students take 20 hours per week of Chinese language classes with some of the best teachers in the field.
 The level of classes that each student takes will depend on the results of a placement test at the start of the program.
 Students completing CHIN 202 at Lewis & Clark typically place into the Beijing program’s 260 or 300-level.
 A description of the 301-level classes are listed below:

 - Grammar and Vocabulary - This course emphasizes not only acquiring vocabulary from the text and related materials used in class, but also understanding associated synonyms, near-synonyms and antonyms.
 Additionally, students receive the specific instruction needed to understand and utilize difficult grammatical terms and structures (including common proverbs, colloquialisms, etc).